Stay Safe/Stay Home, do your Part and Stay Apart: Wash your hands and wear a mask!

 Located adjacent to Highway 4, and the popular Arnold Rim trail (ART), Arnold is renowned for its scenic sierra beauty and convenient access to Bear Valley skiing, boating, ART hiking, golf and Big Trees State Park with numerous other recreational activities and wine tasting nearby.
 Property owners & Visitors enjoy four seasons that include winter snows and wonderfully moderate summer temperatures typical of the Sierra Nevada.

 On this MPOA website you will find lots of helpful current local information.

 MPOA strongly supports the Fire Wise and VIP (Volunteers in Prevention) Program.
-Our wonderful volunteers inspect properties for compliance with Cal Fire PRC 4291.
-Violation notices to be sent by Cal Fire asking members to correct any violations in order to be Fire Safe.
+Our wonderful volunteers inspected properties for compliance with Cal Fire PRC 4291.
+Notices were to be sent by Cal Fire for violations asking members to correct any violations in order to be Fire Safe.
+2nd Notices will be sent if necessary.
 Details are included in our NEWSLETTER.